flyteorg/flyte/rsts/community/troubleshoot.rst

 .. note::

-   There is a ``skip`` button, which will take you straight to the logs without needing to login.
+   There is a ``skip`` button, which will take you straight to the logs without needing to log in.

 Troubles with ``make start`` command in flytesnacks